Top 10 most beautiful mosques in Iran

 3. Shah Cheragh Mosque, Shiraz

-The Imam Mosque is situated on the southern side of one of the most beautiful squares in Iran; Naghshe Jahan Square.
-The mosque is an excellent example of Islamic architecture in the country which has been listed as the World Heritage Site by UNESCO along with other monuments at the square.
+The Shah Mosque, also known as Imam mosque, is situated on the southern side of one of the most beautiful squares in Iran; Naghshe Jahan Square.
+The mosque is an excellent example of Islamic architecture in the country which has been listed as a World Heritage Site by UNESCO along with other monuments at the square.

 The mosque dates back to the 1600s.
 It's made of mosaic tiles of seven different colors and is considered as one of the most stunning examples of Iranian architecture.
 It has four towering minarets, 18 million bricks and hundreds of thousands of tiles.
 The ornamental entrance of the building is packed with colorful mosaic tiles and elaborate inscriptions.